Skip to content

 What is Reefer Trucking?

-• Food safety compliance with Health Canada and CFIA regulations
+• Food-safety compliance with Health Canada rules

-• Product quality preservation across multi-day transit times
+• Keeping product quality across multi-day transits

 Frozen (-20°C to -18°C)